Welcome to The Real Estate Institute of Australia

 REIA 2017 National Awards for Excellence

 The REIA 2017 National Awards for Excellence co-hosted by the Real Estate Institute of the Australian Capital Territory will be presented on Thursday 23 March 2017 at the Hyatt Hotel Canberra.
 The awards recognise the real estate industry’s top performers and are designed to encourage, recognise and promote excellence and best practice in the profession.
-Find FINALISTS HERE.
+Find FULL LIST OF WINNERS HERE.

 Debunking the negative gearing myths